Sushmitha2701/Advanced-Credit-Risk-Analysis-with-Machine-Learning/README.md

 3. Establish relationships between borrower characteristics and default probability
 4. Provide insights for financial institutions to enhance their credit risk assessment processes Significance of the Study
 Traditional statistical methods like logistic regression and discriminant analysis have limitations when dealing with complex financial data.
-Machine learning offers promising alternatives by utilising advanced algorithms to analyse vast ranges of data and identify complex patterns that may not be resolved through conventional approaches.
+Machine learning offers promising alternatives by utilizing advanced algorithms to analyze vast ranges of data and identify complex patterns that may not be resolved through conventional approaches.
 2. Literature Review
 Evolution of Credit Risk Models
 Credit risk assessment has evolved significantly from traditional statistical models to modern AI-based approaches.
 Early studies by FitzPatrick (1932) and the famous Altman model (1968) laid the foundation for statistical credit risk assessment.